hjhee/levelHook/README.md

-# levelHook
+# saveWeaponHook

-Hook `server_srv.so!PlayerSaveData::PlayerSaveData(CTerrorPlayer*, char const*)` and save to log for crash tracing.
+Hook `KeyValues::SetString(KeyValues *this, const char *s, const char *)` and save to log for crash tracing.

 ## Notice

-linux platform only, and plugin generates log file `levelHook.log` in game root folder.
+linux platform only, and plugin generates log file `saveWeaponHook.log` in game root folder.